simphony/AViz/README.rst

 Group, Technion, Haifa Israel.
 For questions and suggestions, and if you would like to contribute to the development, please contact Joan Adler at phr76ja@tx.technion.ac.il

+The repository of Aviz is hosted at https://github.com/simphony/AViz